-We design and do work on $300 computers.
+We design and do work on a $350 computer.
 We don’t need expensive or smart computers and equipment.
-We’d rather make a U-turn and focus on becoming more aware and connected (not online, but with nature, together and with those we love), and help find a way to inspire others.
+We’d rather make a U-turn and focus on becoming more aware and connected (not online, but with nature, each other and with those we love), and help find a way to inspire others.
 With over 7 billion humans on Earth, we still have time and the manpower to save the planet and ourselves.
 All of our effort could be redirected, as a group effort.
 Children could be taught how to be responsible for themselves, love themselves and one another and help bring Earth back.
 Anything is possible, if we look up from our phones and put our hearts and minds to it.

 MORE INSPIRATION POSTS LIKE THIS ONE: